 Android 7.0 Nougat FEATURES AND REVIEWS

 Android 7.0 Nougat is the seventh revised version of the Android operating system.
 The first upgrade released as a beta build on March 9, 2016, it was officially released on August 22, 2016, as usual with Nexus devices being the first to receive the update.
 However, depending on the device you have, there’s chance you may get the update of Android Nougat 7.0.
-The new Android 7.0 Nougat features has unique and innovative improvements, each one improving upon the overall Android experience.
+The new Android 7.0 Nougat features have unique and innovative improvements, each one improving upon the overall Android experience.
 Some changes, such as bundled notifications, are quite obvious.

 Android 7.0 Nougat features and reviews